-Toys and taking part in activities that provide mental stimulation can help prevent bothersome behavior, like biting.
+Toys and taking part in activities that provide mental stimulation can help prevent annoying behavior like biting.
 When a dog’s mind is kept occupied, it is less likely to act out.
-Sufficient activity makes a happier dog.
+The sufficient activity makes a happier dog.

-Big Dog Den cites play activities as being important for bonding with your dog.
+Big Dog Den cites play activities as necessary for bonding with your dog.
 Because Rotties are working dogs, they are responsive to indications that you are pleased.

-If your dog plays with you and gets positive responses, they see themselves as having done a good job.
-The more your dog has opportunities to play with you, the stronger your bond will be and the better-behaved your Rottweiler will be, too.
+If your dog plays with you and gets positive responses, they see themselves as having done an excellent job.
+The more your dog has opportunities to play with you, the stronger your bond will be, and the better behaved your Rottweiler will be.

 Teaching your dog to play fetch is a great way to provide stimulation.
 The ball or frisbee will be an essential aid in you helping to teach your dog when to let go.
 Commands such as “give” or “drop it” can prevent bite incidents.

 Flirt poles or sticks are also great tools for teaching your dog to release its jaws.
 These toys also help you reinforce commands to drop something while providing playtime that will keep your dog occupied.